-The Board accepted the Complainant's request to exclude the Respondent's market lease and equity comparable information for Junior Big Box (CRU 14,001 - 40,000sf.) retail space from their evidence submission, in compliance with MRAC Section 9(4).
-Consequently, pages 11- 13 of Exhibit R1 were not heard by the Board.
+The Board accepted the Complainant's request to exclude the Respondent's market lease and equity comparable information for Junior Big Box (CRU 14,001 - 40,000sf.) retail space and second floor office space from their evidence submission, in compliance with MRAC Section 9(4).
+Consequently, page 18 of Exhibit R1 was not heard by the Board.